-Color Terms 1
+Color Terms for Art and Design - 1

 A knowledge of Color Terms helps us to understand how color is used in art and design.
 It gives us the vocabulary to help express our feelings about an artwork or design.

 There are two basic color models: Additive and Subtractive Color

 - Additive Color involves the mixing of colored light.
 The colors on a television screen are a good example of this.
 Additive primary colors are red, green and blue.

 - Subtractive Color involves the mixing of colored paints, pigments, inks and dyes.
 The traditional subtractive primary colors are red, yellow and blue.

 - NOTE: In this lesson we are examining the terms used to describe Subtractive Color.

 - The Spectrum is the colors of the rainbow arranged in their natural order: Red - Orange - Yellow - Green - Blue - Indigo - Violet.